José Abad Santos: Burial site

 Prior to 2014, the public knew Abad Santos was executed either on the dates May 2 or May 7, 1942.
 But the National Historical Commission of the Philippines (NHCP) ascertained May 1, 1942 using the Japanese war crime records found in the National Archives of the Philippines.

 Later that afternoon of May 1, 1942, two Japanese interpreters took José's son, Pepito, to his father's grave.
 It was a small mound—too small, Pepito thought, to hold his father's remains if properly buried.
 On top of the grave lay a rock as large as a coconut.
 Pepito begged that he be allowed to mark the grave with a cross, but his request was denied.

 After the war, an intensive search for the place where José was buried failed.
 Pepito did not find the hut and the trees, which would have served as points of reference for locating the grave.
-The area where the execution took place had been plowed and planted to root crops.
+The area where the execution took place had been plowed and had root crops planted in its place.